Unsupervised Log Anomaly Detection with Few Unique Tokens: Method

-To demonstrate how HMM can detect different types of anomalies, consider a simple HMM with two hidden states ${q_1, q_2}$.
-We examine two scenarios with different observable outputs: \begin{itemize} \item The observable vocabulary contains two common outputs $o_1, o_2$ along with one anomalous event $o_a$ \item The observable vocabulary only contains standard outputs $o_1, o_2$.
-However, one of these common outputs appears in an unexpected sequence position. \end{itemize}
+To demonstrate how our HMM approach detects diverse types of anomalies, consider a conceptual HMM with two hidden states, $q_1$ and $q_2$.
+We illustrate its capability through two primary scenarios involving different observable outputs: \begin{itemize} \item Novel/Rare Event Anomaly: The observable vocabulary includes two common outputs, $o_1$ and $o_2$, along with a distinct anomalous event, $o_a$, which is either entirely novel or very infrequent in normal operational data. \item Sequential Anomaly: The observable vocabulary consists only of standard outputs, $o_1$ and $o_2$.
+However, one of these common outputs appears in an unexpected sequential position, violating the learned transition patterns. \end{itemize}

+In the first scenario, the appearance of the anomalous output $o_a$ is highly improbable under the HMM trained on normal data (i.e., it would have a very low emission probability from any likely hidden state, or involve low-probability state transitions to emit it).
+This low likelihood of occurrence results in a significantly increased anomaly score, thereby flagging $o_a$ as anomalous.

-In the first scenario, the anomalous output $o_a$ will decrease the likelihood and thus increase the anomaly score when it appears, allowing it to be flagged as anomalous.
-In the second scenario, although the observed output is familiar, its occurrence in an unlikely position based on the learned sequence dynamics will also increase the anomaly score.
+In the second scenario, even though the individual observed output ($o_1$ or $o_2$) is familiar, its occurrence in an unlikely position (e.g., following an improbable state transition according to the learned sequence dynamics) makes the overall sequence less probable.
+This deviation from the expected sequence also leads to an increased anomaly score.

-To demonstrate, we created a minimal 8-event example where disrupting the pattern impacts the scores, see \fig{fig:minexample}.
-Critically, the HMM parameters are estimated excluding the last (anomalous) event, and this approach succeeds even if the anomalous sequence was included in parameter estimation, as \fig{fig:minexampleall} shows.
-This example shows that the model detects anomalies by identifying disruptions in expected patterns, even with limited and corrupted input data.
+To illustrate these principles, we created a minimal 8-event synthetic example (detailed in Figures~\ref{fig1} and~\ref{fig3}) where disrupting an established pattern clearly impacts the anomaly scores.
+Critically, for the primary demonstration in Figures.~\ref{fig1} and~\ref{fig3}, the HMM parameters were estimated excluding the final anomalous event being tested.
+Furthermore, as shown in Fig.~\ref{fig3}, the HMM retains its ability to detect such disruptions even if data containing similar (infrequent) anomalous events was included during parameter estimation.
+These examples demonstrate that the model identifies anomalies by recognizing significant deviations from learned sequential patterns, highlighting its potential even with limited or somewhat 'contaminated' input data.